pass/policies/privacy/privacy-policy.md

 ## Deleted data

 When you cancel your account, we'll ensure that nothing is stored on our servers past 30 days.
-Anything you delete on your account while it's active will also be purged within 30 days (up until then it's available in the trash can).
+Anything you delete on your account while it's active will also be purged within 30 days.
+State certifications and training Records will be maintained indefinitely.

 ## EU-US and Swiss-US Privacy Shield policy